Klumb3r/IGCD-Enhancements/README.md

     * Končar.
     * Rába.
     * Skipasýn-Icelandic.
  * Land-Rover is now displayed as Land Rover.
+ * Developer and Publisher are now clickable on game pages.

 ### Version 1.2 - 16/08/2025